 The Alabama Association of HOSA is an association of local chapters of the State of Alabama operating in accordance with a charter granted by National HOSA.

-The Alabama State Department of Education will support Alabama HOSA as an integral part of the secondary, post-secondary, or collegiate Health Science/PLTW Biomedical education programs.
+The Alabama State Department of Education will support Alabama HOSA as an integral part of the middle school, secondary, post-secondary, or collegiate Health Science/PLTW Biomedical education programs.

-The Administration of Alabama Association of HOSA shall be vested in the state Executive Committee comprised of the state officers, the Health Science State Education Administrator, HOSA State Advisor, the Health Science Education Specialist, the State HOSA Competitive Events Coordinator and the state officers’ advisors.
+The Administration of Alabama Association of HOSA shall be vested in the state Executive Committee comprised of the state officers, the Health Science State Education Administrator, HOSA State Advisor, the Health Science Education Specialist, and the state officers’ advisors.

 Upon dissolution or final liquidation of the association, the State Advisor shall, after paying or making provision for the payments of the liabilities of the association, dispose of the remaining assets of the association in accordance with its purposes, or transfer such assets to an organization or organizations organized and operating exclusively for religious, charitable, scientific, or educational purposes, within the meaning of section 501 © (3) of the Internal Revenue Code of 1985 (or the corresponding provision of any future United States Internal Revenue Law).